tulasikodi/tulasikodi/Customer_Churn_Analysis_and_Prediction_README.md

+# Customer_Churn_Analysis_and_Prediction

-## Customer_Churn_Analysis_and_Prediction
+## 1. Project Overview
+Customer churn is a significant challenge for businesses, especially in subscription-based industries.
+This project aims to analyze customer churn patterns and predict churn using machine learning techniques.
+By identifying the key drivers of churn, businesses can proactively improve customer retention strategies.

-## Project Background
+##  2. Project Description
-This project is based on analyzing customer churn for  a  telecommunications company.
-Telecom offers various mobile and internet services and aims to improve customer satisfaction.

-As a data analyst, I will identify key factors contributing to customer  churn to provide insights for enhancing retention strategies and to reduce churn .
-This project thoroughly analyzes and uncover critical insghts and that will improve customer retention.
+This project involves the analysis of customer data to understand churn behavior and develop actionable insights.
+The dataset includes information on customer demographics, service details, payment methods, and churn status.

+### Our goal is to:

+#### Analyze customer churn to uncover key trends.

+#### Build a dashboard to visualize churn insights effectively.

+#### Predict which customers are likely to churn and suggest strategies to mitigate it.

-# Data Model View
+## 3. Data Model View

 ![image](https://github.com/user-attachments/assets/07160fcf-2c48-46a4-b015-997a849590c0)

+## 4. Problem Statement
+Businesses often face the challenge of high churn rates, leading to revenue loss and increased customer acquisition costs.

+### Key Questions Addressed:
+#### What patterns exist among customers who churn?
+#### How can we predict customers likely to churn?
+#### What strategies can reduce churn and improve retention?

 ## Executive Summary